 Coal Tar Shampoos

-What is a coal tar shampoo?
+What is coal tar?

 That said, it’s such an important healthcare treatment that: